-“Well I was going decorate the apartment today.
-Marcus only has a half day at school so we’ll put the tree up later this afternoon.
+“Well, I was going to decorate the apartment today.
+Marcus only has a half-day at school so we’ll put the tree up later this afternoon.
 You could join us.”

 “Yeah, and theoretically jackalopes could exist.
 But they don’t.”
 Elle said frankly.
 “Besides, I don’t have Christmas decorations.”

 “I went and fetched mine out of storage,” Lisa replied, pursing her lips to stop a smirk forming.
 “Come on.
 We should do this as a family.
 Marcus would love to have his Aunt Nellie’s help.”

 “Don’t call me that,” Elle said sternly, putting the milk back in the refrigerator.